priyadarsimishra/SUSAN/README.md

-# QuantFrog
+# Slides Utilized to Summarize and Notate
 [![Frontend][Frontend-image]][Frontend-url]
 [![Backend][Backend-image]][Backend-url]

-> A project to allow access to quick data-driven predictions of quarterly earnings call for security trading.
+> A project to take the contents of a pdf, transcribe them, and output a summary of the inputted pdf as a new page on Notion.
 ---
 ## Authors

-[Daniel Trinh][linkedin-urldt]
+[Arjun Ankad][linkedin-urlar]
+[Susan Hamilton][linkedin-urlsh]
+[Hudson Miller][linkedin-urlp]
 [Priyadarsi Mishra][linkedin-urlp]
-[Arjun Ankad][linkedin-urlar]

 ## Purpose

 This project was designed to aid with simplicity in mind.
-It is designed to provide access to earnings call predictions for a given security.
-Of course, **NO USER SHOULD** **TAKE THIS RECOMMENDATION AS SOUND FINANCIAL ADVICE.
-THIS IS FOR EDUCATIONAL PURPOSES.**
-We were inspired to create this project because we saw a need to make quantitative trading analysis more accessible.
-And throughout the development of this project, we experienced how difficult it is to really get software deployed.
-We originally planned to have a complicated backend setup but were greatly limited by the available free APIs and easy to integrate databases.
-We ended up building the project using React for the easier Frontend development and a Python LSTM model for the intelligence behind the "advice".
-However, we ran into issues in connecting the two.
-Originally, we had not structured the Python file in a way where it could be invoked by the frontend, so we needed to restructure it.
-But it did end up working.
-However, we do believe there is of course more work to do!
+It was created with the intent of generating concise summaries of the important information from inputted data and presenting them in a digestible manner.
+This project has applications in education, as students often desire shortened versions of class material like lectures or notes they took.
+The project was built utilizing Hugging Face models and BART to create the summaries and Notion API and Python for the creation of Notion pages.
+In the future, we hope to implement a login button so that users can easily connect their Notion account to our website, allowing for the easy transfer of the generated summaries to their accounts.

 ## Disclaimer